Hidden Costs After Moving Into a Home

 7. Furniture, window coverings, and practical living costs

-Furniture and household items can become hidden ownership costs, especially when moving from a smaller rental, shared living situation, condo, or apartment into a larger home.
+Furniture and household items can become hidden ownership costs, especially when moving from a smaller rental or condo into a larger home.
 Rooms may need beds, desks, chairs, shelving, rugs, lamps, storage, or basic household goods.

 Window coverings are a common surprise.
-Blinds, curtains, curtain rods, privacy film, or custom sizes may be needed for security, privacy, light control, and energy comfort.
-These are not always included in the purchase, and even when some are included, they may not suit the new owner’s needs.
+Blinds, curtains, curtain rods, privacy film, or custom sizes may be needed for security, privacy, and comfort.

 8. Seasonal costs that arrive soon after moving